Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 So this is prone to various (mostly network) delays.
 This could result in a metric being generated in a certain interval only arriving in statsd after the next interval has started.
 But it can get worse.
-Let's say you measure how long it takes to connect to a database server.
+Let's say you measure how long it takes to execute a query on a database server.
-Typically it takes 100ms but let's say now many requests are taking 60s.
+Typically it takes 100ms but let's say now many queries are taking 60s, and you have a flushInterval of 10s.
 Note that the metric
-message is only sent after the full request has completed.
+message is only sent after the full query has completed.
-So during the full minute where requests were slow and busy, there are no metrics (or only some metrics that look good, they came through cause they were part of a group of requests that managed to execute timely), and only after a minute do you get the stats that reflect requests spawned a minute ago, and issues that were live several intervals before being reported.
+So during the full minute where queries were slow, there are no metrics (or only some metrics that look good, they came through cause they were part of a group of queries that managed to execute timely), and only after a minute do you get the stats that reflect queries spawned a minute ago.
-The higher a timing value, the more into the past the values it represents.
+The higher a timing value, the higher the attribution error, the more into the past the values it represents and the longer the issue will go undetected or invisible.
+Keep in mind that other things, such as garbage collection cycles or paused goroutines under cpu saturation may delay your metrics reporting.
-But watch out for the request aborting all together, causing the metrics never to be sent!
+Also watch out for the queries aborting all together, causing the metrics never to be sent!
 Make sure you properly monitor throughput and the functioning (timeouts, errors, etc) of the service from the client perspective, to get a more accurate